University of the Arts London has opted into the TEF and received a Silver award.

 What can you expect?

-• Use typography and photography to enhance your work.
+• Use typography and photography to enhance your work

-• Use the latest technologies to tell a story, understanding the power of image and sound.
+• Use the latest technologies to tell a story, understanding the power of image and sound

-• Work collaboratively, as part of a team.
+• Work collaboratively as part of a team

-The course is structured to emulate a real-life advertising agency.
-You’ll practice your craft and come to appreciate the conceptual, theoretical and practical aspects of advertising from strategy through to initial ideas, creative execution and client presentation.
+You will practise your craft and come to appreciate the conceptual, theoretical and practical aspects of advertising from strategy through to initial ideas, creative execution and client presentation.

 About London College of Communication